Changissnz/selfinterest/README.md

 the sperm, are not the pre-dominant activities of male human beings, however much the two categories of activities may constitute their objective psyche in specifics, and in the broadness that aspires to the universal, their ideals.
-The economic perspective stresses the human being to be a remorseless pragmatist, for their concerns are predominantly extrinsic and their rationale for abiding by certain artificial axioms, such as institutional prejudice, are due to information presented to them in empirical format, from sources ranging from
+The economical perspective stresses the human being to be a remorseless pragmatist, for their concerns are predominantly extrinsic and their rationale for abiding by certain artificial axioms, such as institutional prejudice, are due to information presented to them in empirical format, from sources ranging from